mj221/gix-exchange/README.md

 # GiX | Exchange

-This project is a WIP decentralised exchange built with Ethereum Smart contracts and ReactJS for ERC-20 token trading with open order books and price charts for familiar trading engagement and experience with traditional traders.
+This project is a WIP decentralised exchange built with Ethereum Smart contracts and ReactJS for ERC-20 token trading.
+Integrated with open order books and price charts for familiar trading engagement and experience with traditional traders.

 <p align="center">
   <img height="300" src="https://user-images.githubusercontent.com/50122869/156268981-f9a2ab72-ad67-4325-817b-aac32e398726.png">